Successor Feature Representations: One-Step SF Model-based (MB)

-Besides the MF $\xi$-learning update operator (\ref{eq:stoch_xi_update}), we introduce a second $\xi$-learning procedure called \textit{One-step SF Model-based (MB) $\xi$-Learning} that attempts to reduce the variance of the update.
-To do so, MB $\xi$-learning estimates the distribution over the successor features over time.
+Besides the MF \sfrqlearning update operator (\ref{eq:stoch_xi_update}), we introduce a second \sfrqlearning procedure called One-step SF Model-based (MB) \sfrqlearning that attempts to reduce the variance of the update.
+To do so, MB \sfrqlearning estimates the distribution over the successor features over time.
 Let $\tilde{p}(\phi_t=\phi|s_t,a_t;\pi)$ denote the current estimate of the feature distribution.
 Given a transition $(s_t,a_t,s_{t+1}, \phi_t)$ the model is updated according to:

-where $\beta \in [0, 1]$ is the learning rate.
+where $\mathbf {1}_{\feat=\feat_t}$ is the indicator function that feature $\feat$ has been observed at time point $t$ and $\beta \in [0, 1]$ is the learning rate.
 After updating the model $\tilde{p}_\feat$, it can be used for the $\xi$-update as defined in (\ref{eqn:xi_learning}).
 Since the learned model $\tilde{p}_\feat$ is independent from the reward function and from the policy, it can be learned and used over all tasks.